A digraph version of the Friendship Theorem: Introduction

-Theorem~\ref{thm:friendship_digraph} can be phrased as follows: \begin{quote} If in a party any pair of persons warms to precisely one person, then (i) there is a person who warms to everybody and is favored by everybody or (ii) each person in the party warms to exactly $k$ persons and is favored by exactly $k$ persons for some positive integer $k\geq 2$. \end{quote} Further, in the case (ii), there are $k^2-k+1$ people in the party.
-We will also deduce the following interesting fact (Theorem~\ref{thm:reversed}). \begin{quote} In a party, any pair of persons warms to precisely one person if and only if any pair of persons is favored by precisely one person. \end{quote} Based on the above fact, a friendship digraph may be defined by a loopless digraph in which any two distinct vertices share exactly one in-neighbor.
+We will also deduce the following interesting fact (Theorem~\ref{thm:reversed}). \begin{quote} In a party, every pair of persons likes precisely one person if and only if every pair of persons is liked by precisely one person. \end{quote} Based on the above fact, a liking digraph may be defined by a nontrivial loopless digraph without parallel arcs in which any two distinct vertices share exactly one in-neighbor.

-By Theorem~\ref{thm:friendship_digraph}, a friendship digraph is a fancy wheel digraph or a regular digraph.
-While each fancy wheel digraph is a friendship digraph, a $k$-regular digraph of order $k^2-k+1$ may not be a friendship digraph for some integer $k\ge 3$ (see Figure~\ref{fig:3-regular} for a $3$-regular digraph of order $7$.
-It is not a friendship digraph since $u$ and $v$ has no common out-neighbor).
-Interestingly, the existence of a regular friendship digraph is determined by that of SBIBD with certain parameters by the following theorem.
+By Theorem~\ref{thm:friendship_digraph}, a liking digraph is a fancy wheel digraph or a diregular digraph.
+We note that the complete digraph of order $3$ is the only liking digraph that is both a $2$-diregular digraph and a fancy wheel digraph.
+While each fancy wheel digraph is a liking digraph, a $k$-diregular digraph of order $k^2-k+1$ may not be a liking digraph for some integer $k\ge 3$ (see Figure~\ref{fig:3-regular} for a $3$-diregular digraph of order $7$.
+It is not a liking digraph since $u$ and $v$ has no common out-neighbor).
+Interestingly, the existence of a diregular liking digraph is determined by that of projective plane of certain order by the following theorem (the required details about projective plane are outlined in Section~\ref{sec:pre}).